DataDog/dd-trace-py/docs/basic_usage.rst

 process.

-For Python 3.7 and later on POSIX platforms, a new profiler will be started if you enabled the profiler via `pyddprofile` or `ddprofile.auto`.
+For Python 3.7 and later on POSIX platforms, a new profiler will be started if you enabled the profiler via `pyddprofile` or `ddtrace.profile.auto`.

 If you manually instrument the profiler, or if you rely on Python 3.6 or a non-POSIX platform and earlier version, you'll have to manually restart the profiler in your child.

-The global profiler instrumented by `pyddprofile` and `ddprofile.auto` can be started by calling `ddprofile.auto.start_profiler`.
+The global profiler instrumented by `pyddprofile` and `ddtrace.profile.auto` can be started by calling `ddtrace.profile.auto.start_profiler`.